 Jack White, singer-guitarist in a relatively-unknown Detroit two-piece called the White Stripes, was in Cleveland, Ohio, when he took a call from a New Zealander named John Baker.

 It was early 2000, and Baker wanted the band to tour here.
 When White hung up, he was asked who was on the phone.
 Some guy from New Zealand, he said, with incredulity.
 Baker sent him the air tickets, and White rang back: so Baker was serious after all.
 The White Stripes would play two nights at the Kings Arms as part of a five-date tour of New Zealand, and by the end of it, Baker had become their road manager.
-So he was there to witness first-hand as the UK realised 12 months later what New Zealand had already worked out, there to see the band play Glastonbury and Reading and Leeds festivals and become a big deal.
+So he was there to witness first-hand the UK realising 12 months later what New Zealand had already worked out, there to see the band play Glastonbury and Reading and Leeds festivals and become a big deal.

 Matt Stroobant from Rock and Roll Machine jumped off the PA during a guitar solo and broke his leg.
 There was a mid-gig speaker fire thanks to a screaming D4 guitar solo, the band playing on as someone hosed it down.
 With no real backstage, the Drifters jogged to and from the car park for their encore, then got stuck into drinking with the locals.
 One promoter slit his wrists because his girlfriend had dumped him.
 Two radio DJs got married, with Blam Blam Blam playing in support.
 Dai Henwood’s band Meat-Bix played with raw meat strapped to them.